New Grant Opportunity!

 - Have submitted all required reports on past State Arts Council grants;

-- Colleges, universities, libraries, and schools are not eligible.
+- Colleges and universities.
 However, independent arts units within an educational institution with separate administrative and program budgets and independent advisory councils, such as some college art galleries, are eligible if the majority of their programming is for the general public;

-- the funding of a new positions, whether temporary or permanent;
+- the funding of a new position, whether temporary or permanent;

 - fund raising or development positions;